fatiando/2023-kegs/extended-abstract/README.md

 libraries now needs to familiarize themselves with a smaller code base, making it easier for new contributors to collaborate to the project.

-By that time the geoscientific Python ecosystem had already seen a major growth.
+In parallel, the broader geoscientific Python ecosystem has seen a major growth.
 Libraries like SimPEG (Cockett et al., 2015), GemPy (de la Varga et al., 2019), pyGIMLi (Rücker et al., 2017) and ObsPy (Obspy, 2019) were already established